Ircama/epson_print_conf/README.md

 The GUI can automatically find and display printer IP addresses and model names, allowing users to:

-- Check printer status.
+- Check printer status
-- Set the power-off timer.
+- Set the power-off timer
-- Reset the ink waste counter.
+- Reset the ink waste counter
-- Configure the _First TI Received Time_.
+- Configure the _First TI Received Time_
-- read and write the EEPROM
+- Read and write the EEPROM
+- Detect the access key (only the *read_key* at the moment)

   The *First TI Received Time* in Epson printers typically refers to the timestamp of the first transmission instruction to the printer when it was first set up.
 This feature tracks when the printer first operated.